How to Build a Double-Fence Gate

 Here are a few of the more common solutions:

-Or you could offset the hinges.
+Or you could offset the hinges using specialized hardware to better brace the gate.

 WHAT?

 Offset the hinges.
 That is, align the hinges so that the bottom hinge is not in a vertical line (directly under) the top hinge.
-The amount of offset determines what the angle or pitch of the gate will be, when opened.
+The amount of offset determines what the angle or pitch of the gate will be when opened.
 When the gate is open, the bottom of the gate angles up, thus enabling the gate to open over raised ground.

 Gate Design Shut